bdbarnett/mpdisplay/README.md

 For use in Nano-GUI, you MAY want to edit `color_setup.py` to:
 - Change the mode to save RAM.
 The fewer the number of colors, the less RAM is taken at the expense of a slight increase in refresh time.
-  	- `mode = framebuf.RGB565` yields 65,536 colors; creates a frame buffer of size width * height * 2.
+  	- `mode = framebuf.RGB565` yields 65,536 colors; creates a frame buffer of size width * height * 2 bytes.
 No bounce buffer is needed.
+This is the fastest mode.
-  	- `mode = framebuf.GS8` yields 256 colors; creates a frame buffer of size width * height and a bounce buffer of size width * 2
+  	- `mode = framebuf.GS8` yields 256 colors; creates a frame buffer of size width * height bytes and a bounce buffer of size width * 2 bytes.
+This is the slowest mode.
-  	- `mode = framebuf.GS4_HMSB` yields 16 colors; creates a frame buffer of size width * height // 2 and a bounce buffer of size width * 2
+  	- `mode = framebuf.GS4_HMSB` yields 16 colors; creates a frame buffer of size width * height // 2 bytes and a bounce buffer of size width * 2 bytes.
+This is somewhat slow.
 - Rename it to hardware_setup.py, add pin definitions and configure `Display` for use with [Micro-GUI](https://github.com/peterhinch/micropython-micro-gui)

 # Usage
 ## All graphics platforms
 No matter which graphics platform you plan to use, it is recommended that you first try the [display_simpletest.py](lib/display_simpletest.py) program.
 See the code from that program and [testris](https://github.com/bdbarnett/testris) for bare MicroPython usage examples.
+It is also recommended that you try [gui_simpletest.py](lib/qui_simpletest.py), which uses [gui_framework.py](lib/gui_framework.py) and [color_setup.py](color_setup.py), but DOES NOT use Nano-GUI.
+It demonstrates a simple way to get started with MPDisplay without using a graphics library that provides widgets.

+## Nano-GUI
+If you have downloaded the `gui` directory from [Nano-GUI](https://github.com/peterhinch/micropython-nano-gui) to your /lib folder, try [nano_gui_simpletest.py](lib/nano_gui_simpletest.py).
+The color of the top-left square should be red, the diagonal line should be green, and the bottom-right square should be blue.

 ## LVGL
 If you have LVGL compiled into your MicroPython binary, try [lv_touch_test.py](lib/lv_touch_test.py).
 The color of the buttons should be blue when not selected, green when pressed and red when focused.
 If the touch points don't line up with the buttons, it provides directions in the REPL on how to find the correct touch rotation masks.
 From the REPL type: